 The Massive Scale of Office 365

-Companies are migrating to Office 365 at increasing speed.
-In January 2021, Microsoft reported almost 300 million paid seats of Office 365.
-Office 365 for IT Pros (2022 edition) includes in-depth coverage of essential business productivity features such as Teams, Microsoft 365 Groups, Stream, Planner, Power Automate, Power Apps, Exchange Online, SharePoint Online, Yammer, and OneDrive for Business.
-You'll learn about data governance, compliance, and eDiscovery, and how to exploit the audit log to understand what's really happening inside a tenant.
+In April 2022, Microsoft reported almost 345 million paid seats of Office 365 (enterprise plans).
+Office 365 for IT Pros (2023 edition) includes in-depth coverage of essential business productivity features such as Teams, Microsoft 365 Groups, Stream, Planner, Power Automate, Power Apps, Exchange Online, SharePoint Online, Yammer, and OneDrive for Business.
+You'll learn about data governance, compliance, eDiscovery, and how to exploit the audit log to understand what's really happening inside a tenant.
 A chapter on Microsoft Information Protection teaches you how to protect sensitive messages and documents.

 Two books are included in this package.
 You'll get PDF and EPUB versions of the main book and the companion volume.
 The companion volume covers topics that used to be in the main book (in previous editions) together with other information that we can’t fit into the main book but still consider interesting and valuable.
 Many of our readers convert the EPUB version to MOBI to read the book on Amazon Kindle devices.

-Office 365 for IT Pros (2022 edition) includes in-depth instructions (including over 1,000 examples of using PowerShell) for provisioning, exploiting, and administering the many different services and features that exist within Office 365.
+Office 365 for IT Pros (2023 edition) includes in-depth instructions (including over 1,000 examples of using PowerShell and the Microsoft Graph) for provisioning, exploiting, and administering the many different services and features that exist within Office 365.

 The chapters are: